InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/Smoothing/MedianFilteringOfAnImage/Documentation.rst

-Median Filtering Of An Image
+Median Filtering of an Image
 ============================

 .. index::